shd101wyy/presentations/qc.md

 Here comes the Shor's algorithm, which is a quantum computer algorithm for integer factorization that runs in polynormial time.

-Traditional algorithm might take 1 million years to factor a number, will Shor's algorithm only takes 1 second.
+Traditional algorithm might take 1 million years to factor a number, while Shor's algorithm only takes 1 second.

 <!-- slide -->